 It will replace the existing gravity wastewater lines, upgrade the current grease interceptor capacity, and replace the wastewater cleanout caps and assemblies located on the sidewalks.
 Work will generally occur in the two blocks adjacent to Austin City Hall.

-The project’s schedule calls for 180 calendar days and takes into account downtown’s many special events.
+The project’s schedule takes into account downtown’s many special events.
 The contractor will either not work or work a reduced schedule during ACL, Formula One, and other significant special events scheduled in or near the project.

 $634,000 – Funded by the Economic Development Department and the Austin Water Utility